fewagency/best-practices/Configure PhpStorm for Laravel project.md

 * (Optional) Project > Directories - Make **vendor** an *Excluded folder*
 * Other Settings > Laravel Plugin - Enable plugin (If not already installed, go to Plugins and search for "Laravel", install the plugin and restart PhpStorm, then go back to settings and enable it)

+Exit preferences

-Exit preferences and create a PhpStorm Run configuration via Run > Edit configurations of type *PHPUnit* called "Run PHPUnit" with *Test scope* set to *Defined in the configuration file*.
+For PHPUnit, create a PhpStorm Run configuration via Run > Edit configurations of type *PHPUnit* called "Run PHPUnit" with *Test scope* set to *Defined in the configuration file*.
 Leave all other options blank.